Africa, Atlantic Ocean 5/29/2024

 The 2026 Verdict

 Cape Verde is elemental.
-It strips away the excess.
-It is not about gold taps and butler service; it is about the ocean breeze, the sound of the waves, and the rhythm of the Funaná music.
-For a digital detox and a dose of Vitamin D, it is unbeatable.
+It strips away excess.
+It is not about gold taps and butler service; it is about the ocean breeze, the sound of waves on black volcanic rock, the rhythm of Funaná music from a bar around the corner at midnight, and the extraordinary kindness of people who have built a vibrant, musical culture on a collection of wind-swept rocks in the middle of the Atlantic Ocean.
+For a digital detox and a genuine dose of sun, sea, and soul, it is unbeatable.